This Android app allows you to find castles thar are near you. Currently the app includes only English and Welsh castles.

 Several groups around the country were unhappy with the proposal of marriage between Mary and Philip of Spain.
 In Wales a group was led by Sir James Croft.
 In Devon another group was led by Sir Peter Carew.
 The Duke of Suffolk was in Leicestershire, but it was only Sir Thomas Wyatt from Kent who managed to get a force together.

-Queen Mary receives marriage embassy
+Queen Mary of England receives marriage embassy

 Elizabeth summonsed to court